mpckkk/pBio/README.md

 # pBio

-This repository contains the required files for `Prompt-Based Generation of Bioinformatic Pipelines: A Minimal Metaviral Case Study`
+This repository contains the required files for `Prompt-Based Bioinformatic Pipeline Generation for a Multi-Step Metaviral Workflow`

 ## Citation